 Sin Hean Bicycle Rental

-This shop was not open on the day of the visit.
-It is the one closest to the jetty.
+This shop was not open on the day of our visit.

 Don’t overlook this shop in its bare bones.
 While prices are similar to other shops, we were comparing prices and cyclists could rent two mountain bikes in mint condition for $27 a day.
-The usual rate for mountain bikes is $16 a day.
+The rates for mountain bikes starts from $8 a day.

 25 Pulau Ubin Bicycle Rental